jameseh96/pdu/README.md

-# pdu | pdump | pyprometheus
+# pdu | pdump | pypdu

 This repo contains two small C++ tools, [`pdu`](#pdu) and [`pdump`](#pdump).
 These tools operate on Prometheus on-disk data, and provide insight into per-metric family disk usage and raw sample data respectively.

-In addition, [`pyprometheus`](#pyprometheus) provides Python bindings supporting basic operations on Prometheus data including iterating all time series, and all samples therein.
+In addition, [`pypdu`](#pypdu) provides Python bindings supporting basic operations on Prometheus data including iterating all time series, and all samples therein.

 Note: This has not been thoroughly tested across Prometheus versions; no compatibility guarantees are made.